Shrink your PDF to meet upload limits using Smallpdf. Learn how to compress files online or locally on Mac and Windows — free, fast, and secure.

 - Basic compression: Free and perfect for everyday use

-- Strong compression: Shrinks your file even more (available during free trial or with Pro)
+- Strong compression: Shrinks your file even more (available with a 7-day free trial or Pro subscription)

 If your PDF is only slightly too large, Basic should do the job.
 If you're trying to meet a tight file limit like 200 KB or 500 KB, Strong Compression is more likely to get you there.